+'''

-Program for computing the height of a ball in vertical motion.
+% Program for computing the height of a ball in vertical motion.

+'''

 This line is what we call a comment.
-That is, the line is not meant for Python to read and execute, but rather for a human that reads the code and tries to understand what is going on.
-Therefore, one rule in Python says that whenever Python encounters v0 = 5 # Initial velocity
+That is, the line is not meant for Matlab to read and execute, but rather for a human that reads the code and tries to understand what is going on.
+Therefore, one rule in Matlab says that whenever Matlab encounters the sign % it takes the rest of the line as a comment.
+Matlab then simply skips reading the rest of the line and jumps to the next line.
+In the code, you see several such comments and probably realize that they make it easier for you to understand (or guess) what is meant with the code.
+In simple cases, comments are probably not much needed, but will soon be justified as the level of complexity steps up.

-The next line read by Python is
+The next line read by Matlab is